krakend/krakend-documentation/logging/extended-logging.md

   documentation:
     parent: logging
 ---
-By default,  when KrakenD starts all the log events are sent to the **standard output** using the basic logger capabilities of the KrakenD framework.
+By default,  when KrakenD starts all the log events are sent to the **standard output** using the basic logger capabilities of the [Lura Project](https://luraproject.org).
 The reporting level, in that case, is `DEBUG` and adds no prefix to the log lines.

 ## Extending the logging capabilities